ahamedashik01/medicoz-hospital-website/README.md

 # Medicoz | Clinic & Hospital
-A Healtcare related SPA (single page application), what can be used to be satisfy both client and user.
+A Healtcare related Fully Mobile Responsive SPA (single page application), what can be used to be satisfy both client and user.
 Used Firebase Authentication For private Route.

 ## Why Medicoz ?
 - Easy to use.